Blender Market, the end?

 I was never in it for the money anyway, it was just a hobby, and by doing this I hope to be able to spend more time on things I enjoy more, like creating completely free add-ons, and using Blender for my personal artwork.

-I am not completely gone from Blender Market though; I like modelling too, and I will continue adding some if I think that are good.
+I am not completely gone from Blender Market though; I like modelling too, and I will continue adding some if I think that they are good.

 Export .obj file with the name of the active object preselected